 Are you aware of what affects your credit score?
 And most importantly, are you considering taking a loan?
 Then, this article is a must-read.

 First things first.
 Your credit score is a three-digit number you can get from your credit report and usually ranges from 300 to 850.
-The higher the score, the better the terms you’ll receive from creditors.
+The higher this number, the better opportunities you will have to qualify for loans.

 Why is it important to have a high credit score?

 Your credit score is one of the factors that lenders use to determine your creditworthiness when you apply for a loan.
 In other words, lenders will use it when you apply for a loan to check how financially responsible you are.
 The score serves as a proxy of the probability you will return the money.